-Executive coaching is a one-to-one, enabling relationship between a trained professional coach and a client in a business environment, with the aim of helping the executive become more competent and fulfilled in their career.
+Executive coaching is either a one-to-one, or a team or group based, enabling relationship between a trained professional coach and client in a business relationship, with the aim of helping the executive become more competent and fulfilled in their career.

 In our current competitive times, organisations are re-engineering themselves and often downsizing.
 Employees no longer stay with one organisation for their entire career and organisations do everything they can to retain their talent.
 Coaching is a way of working with people so that they become more competent and fulfilled in their careers – so they are able to contribute positively to their organisations and find meaning in what they do.